Tax cut clash looms as New York begins budget negotiations

-ALBANY, New York (Reuters) - New York state lawmakers kicked off what looks set to be an intense two weeks of negotiations over the state’s $140 billion budget on Monday, with clashes looming over tax cuts and education spending.
+ALBANY, N.Y., March 17 (Reuters) - New York state lawmakers kicked off what looks set to be an intense two weeks of negotiations over the state’s $140 billion budget on Monday, with clashes looming over tax cuts and education spending.

 They aim to bridge significant differences in their spending plans and pass a fourth consecutive on-time budget, something that has not happened in nearly 40 years, but getting a deal done before the end of the state’s financial year on March 31 could be a tall order.